liyuanhe211/Multiwfn_GUI/README.md

+# Launch
+TODO

 # Features

  * GUI with pushbutton navigation, highlight, and easier copy-paste.
  * Record command history and replay common macros.
  * Programmable automation with output-dependent operations.
  * File selection with GUI (although Multiwfn have native support, most don't know about it).
  * Show input filename in GUI to see which session you are in.

 # The GUI